s1r0n/Dr.S/_publications/2022-response-to-saad.md

 ---
-title: 'Response to Saad: The Sociology of Spirituality'
+title: 'Response to Saad - The Sociology of Spirituality'
 collection: publications
 category: journal
 permalink: /publications/2022-response-to-saad